 Do you have to pay tax on savings account interest?

 Yes, interest earned on your savings is taxable by law.
 You won’t need to pay tax on the amount you deposit into your account because you’ve already paid income tax on it.
 However, any interest accrued on your deposit is considered general income and is subject to taxation during the same year that you receive it.
 It will be taxed at the marginal rate, which is the same rate you pay on your income.

 What is general income?

-General income is income gained from sources other than capital gains.
-Capital gains are made when the value of property or other investments raises beyond its original purchase price.
+General income is income gained from sources other than capital gains (which come from the growth of stock markets or real estate).

 A such, interest income from money deposited into a savings account is not considered capital gains and is 100% taxable along with all your other general income.

 According to the CRA, general income can come from a number of sources including: